Catlins – Guide for Backpackers

 The most northern part of the Catlins, Kaka Point is a small settlement with a cafe/bar and some accommodation.
 Take the 30min Kaka Point Bush Walk to see some native birds such as the tui.
 There is also a stretch of sand beaches that are safe for swimming and surfing.

-Kaka Point is also a good base for a trip to Nugget Point.
+Kaka Point is also a good base for a trip to Nugget Point which is just 10 minutes down a scenic and winding gravel road.

 Down the road from Kaka Point is Nugget Point – named for the pointed steep headland overlooking rocks sticking out of the sea resembling gold nuggets.